 I discovered my passion for programming at high school.
-While following Bucky Roberts’ (@thenewboston) Java tutorials on YouTube, I built my first simple games and applications.
+Immersed in Bucky Roberts’ Java tutorials on YouTube, I soon found myself building my first simple games and applications.

 Bachelor’s in Informatics

-Afterwards, I went to the University of Žilina (UNIZA) to become a Bachelor of Informatics.
-Getting through the introduction to computing algorithms, object-oriented programming, database systems, software modeling, probability and statistics, data science, and basics of economics, I finished my bachelors of informatics with my self-made project on a web-blogging platform for fans of aviation.
-During my studies I got accepted for my first internship at PosAm.
+Afterward, I applied to the University of Žilina in Slovakia (UNIZA) to become a Bachelor of Informatics.
+Tackling the introduction to computing algorithms, object-oriented programming, database systems, software modeling, probability and statistics, data science, and basics of economics, I finished my Bachelor’s in Informatics with a self-made project on a web-blogging platform for fans of aviation.
+It was during my studies when I got accepted for my first internship at PosAm.

 Master of Computing Science

-After beginning my Master’s studies at the UNIZA, I made the decision to expand my horizons and pursue my studies in Distributed Systems and Software Engineering at the University of Groningen (RUG).
+I enrolled for my Master’s degree at the UNIZA, too.
+After beginning, I made the decision to expand my horizons and leave my comfort zone.
+With that in mind, I applied for the Distributed Systems and Software Engineering Master’s programme at the University of Groningen (RUG).

-People often ask me how did I decide to pick RUG, and the answer is: it was highly rated, had a programme which interested me, I could study in English, and it didn’t cost an arm and a leg for me as an EU citizen.
+People often ask me how I came to pick RUG.
+The answer?
+It was rated high-quality and the programme intrigued me.
+Moreover, it was English-taught, and it didn’t break the bank for me as an EU citizen.

-However, my biggest takeaway from the university by far is the people I met.
-Learning to collaborate on advanced projects with internationals from every which part of the world is difficult.
-Finding some of the most meaningful connections and having so many experiences with people from vastly different cultures compared to mine is incredible.
+However, my biggest takeaway from university life by far is the people I met.
+Learning to collaborate on advanced projects with individuals from every part of the world has been challenging, but finding meaningful connections and experiences with these people from cultures vastly different to mine has also been deeply rewarding.